Podshot/TwoTogether/README.md

 # TwoTogether

 ## Overview
-TwoTogether is a 2D puzzle game written in C# using Unity.
+TwoTogether is a 2D puzzle game written in C# using Unity 5.1.2.
 Currently TwoTogether is in Alpha but public standalone builds can be found here<redacted>.